transition.

 104 | Deinotherium

 Three species are recognised, all of great size.
 A skull found in the Pliocene beds at Eppelsheim in 1836 measured 1.2 meters (4 feet) in length and 90 centimeters (3 feet) in breadth, indicating an animal exceeding modern elephants in size.
-Cryptozoologist Bernard Heuvelmans suggests Deinotheria survive in Central Africa and in the early 20th century were the source of serial hippo killings.
+Cryptozoologist Bernard Heuvelmans has suggested Deinotheria survive in Central Africa and in the early 20th century were behind a series of mysterious hippo killings.

 T105.jpg